What Is Nofollow Links? SEO Glossary

 What Is Nofollow Links?

 A nofollow link is a hyperlink that includes the rel="nofollow" attribute in its HTML code.
 This attribute tells search engines not to pass link equity (also known as "link juice") from the source page to the linked page.
-The nofollow tag was introduced by Google in 2005 as a way to combat comment spam and identify links that should not be treated as editorial endorsements.
+The nofollow value was introduced in 2005 as a joint effort by Google, Yahoo, and Microsoft to combat comment spam and identify links that should not be treated as editorial endorsements.
+Per the MDN Web Docs reference, rel="nofollow" is an annotation-type relationship valid on the <a>, <area>, and <form> elements, and it signals that the current document's owner does not endorse the referenced document.

 A nofollow link looks like this in HTML: <a href="https://example.com" rel="nofollow">Example</a>.
 The visible appearance to users is identical to any other link.
 The difference is entirely in how search engines process it.